 The basics of business optimization are the same for both physical and online businesses, and business developers, depending on their field of specialties, should be familiar with them.
 In general, everything that can lead to more revenue faster or with less budget is considered optimization, as long as it doesn’t change the overall quality of products or services.

-Business developers who are looking to employ business optimization tactics should learn them mostly by experience and working on different projects.
-However, business optimization can be learned via reading books about big companies who achieved better goals, or business articles written by successful business owners.
+Business developers who are looking to employ business optimization tactics should learn them mostly through experience and working on different projects.
+However, business optimization can be learned via reading books about big companies that achieved better goals, or business articles written by successful business owners.
 Many business management university degrees provide formal educational courses on business optimization too, but that depends on business developers’ field of study in university if they are studying related majors.

 Customer Relation Management

 Customer Relation Management or CRM for short means managing interactions between a business and its customers.
 CRM helps businesses and companies to establish a close relationship with their customers for the purpose of increasing sales.
-It concerns all customers of a business whether new and old and even potential customers.
+It concerns all customers of a business whether new or old and even potential customers.
 Managing customer relations and closely monitoring their preferences provides crucial data for businesses allowing them to fulfill their customers’ needs.
 It also provides extensive insight that can help companies to run successful advertisement & marketing campaigns.

 Business developers should be familiar with three forms of customer relationship management.
 First, CRM as a technology, tool, or system, that is considered one of the computer skills and we will talk about it later in this article.
-Second, CRM as a strategy, that provides a pipeline for establishing a relationship with customers and use it to increase sales or revenue.
+Second, CRM as a strategy, that provides a pipeline for establishing a relationship with customers and uses it to increase sales or revenue.
 Third, CRM as a process, that concerns how a certain strategy is implemented in a business and how much customization it requires to fit in the said business.

 CRM as technical skills can be learned by reading books and articles, as well as real-life experience, but the most important part of CRM skills for business developers is the use of CRM tools and services in real projects and businesses.
 While reading the theoretical topics related to CRM is important, learning how to use CRM tools is considered more practical when it comes to business development and growth.
-CRM tools are categorized as a computer skill in The Pentagon of Business Development and we will talk about it later in this article.
+CRM tools are categorized as computer skills in The Pentagon of Business Development and we will talk about it later in this article.

-Consumer behaviors is a technical skill that business developers should be aware of and know how to analyze in advance.
+Consumer behavior is a technical skill that business developers should be aware of and know how to analyze in advance.
 Consumer behavior concerns customers’ or clients’ activities from the moment they are engaged with one of the company or business marketing campaigns until they make (or don’t make) a purchase.
 It also defined the buying patterns if big data from many customers are analyzed altogether.

 Underlying skills in consumer behavior are mostly analytical and it depends on how business developers analyze the sales data.
 However, there are theories that paint the path toward analyzing how customers act when they are shopping.
 The analysis of consumers’ behaviors provides substantial insight into what leads to more sales and what doesn’t.
 It not only provides buying patterns but also provides rejection reasons and why certain customers pass on buying certain products or services.